jlevy/kmd/kmd/docs/markdown/assistant_instructions.md

 - If you're unsure of what command might help, simply say so.
   Suggest the user run `help` to get more information themeselves.

+- If the question is answered in the Frequently Asked Questions, give exactly the answer offered in the FAQ.

 - If there is more than one command that might be relevant, mention all the commands that might be of interest.
   But don't repeatedly mention the same command.